gebeyehu08/Objective_Data-analytics-python/bach/docs/source/bach/data-stores.rst

 **Bach Series names with special characters get encoded.**
 Athena limits the allowed characters in column names.
 Therefore, Bach Series names that contain 'special' characters are encoded in SQL, and might be harder to relate to the original series name.
-See the `tip on using simple series names </docs/modeling/bach/core-concepts/#use-simple-series-names-for-cleaner-sql>`_
+See the :doc:`tip on using simple Series names <core-concepts#use-simple-series-names-for-cleaner-sql>`.

 Google BigQuery